RobyFerro/go-web/readme.md

 To customize your database connection you've to edit config.yml file in project root directory.
 This integration is an abstraction of [Gorm](https://gorm.io/)

 ### Models
-Models are stored in database/model directory registered into database/models.go file.
+Models are stored in database/model directory and registered into database/models.go file.
 This registration is mandatory to use Migration/Seed/Drop method by goweb CLI tool.

 ### Migrations